 When I first traveled to London, my manager had booked a house in Leytonstone.
 We must have spent a week there.
-It was a dark and dinghy place, about an hour’s train ride away from our workplace in the docklands, near Canary Wharf.
+It was a dark and dingy place, about an hour’s train ride from our workplace in the docklands, near Canary Wharf.

 After a week, one of my roommates was told by colleagues that it was a bad deal and so we started searching for a house closer to where we worked.
 Since none of us had laptops, and the only place we could access the internet was at work, all three of us would stay back after work searching for apartments and amenities.

-After the first weekend, our client manager called us to her office warning us that we were abusing the system and that we should leave the building as soon as work was completed.
-She also pointed out that taking long breaks in the afternoon to search for houses (because that was the only time the brokers are available) is unprofessional.
+After the first weekend, our manager called us to her office warning us that we were abusing the system and that we should leave the building as soon as work was completed.
+She also pointed out that taking long breaks in the afternoon to search for houses (because that was the only time real-estate brokers are available) was unprofessional.

 Luckily, in a month, we managed to find a place between Surrey Quays and Bermondsey.
 From there it was but a short commute to Canary Wharf.

 On weekends, I used to take the train to Trafalgar Square and spend my afternoons there.
 Trafalgar Square had a familiar ring to its name.
 Pall mall, Oxford Street, The Strand.
 It was surreal.
 I had no reference to these places in real-time unlike now.
 I had to surreptitiously gather intel on London’s cartography, sketch/note the directions on a piece of paper, and venture out.